 - Note the orientation of the house

-Notice: Sustainable building is a huge field with a wide variety of possibilities - in this article, for simplicity's sake, I'm referring primarily to the construction of a single-family home.
+Notice: Sustainable building is a huge field with a wide variety of possibilities - in this article, for the sake of simplicity, I will mainly refer to the construction of a detached house.

 Why should you build sustainably?

-Before we move on to the tips, a brief digression on the motives for a house that is as ecological as possible.
-You could probably write a pretty thick book about this alone.
+Before we move on to the tips, a brief digression on the motives for building a house that is as ecological as possible.
+You could probably write a pretty big book on this alone.
 That's why I'll try my hand here short and compact to hold:

-- Conserve resources: Both during the construction itself and in the later use of the building, you can natural resources conserve.
+- Conserve resources: Both during construction and in the subsequent use of the building, you can Natural resources protect the environment.
 For example, by using sustainable insulation and technology to save energy.

-- Save money: Lower energy consumption, government subsidies and durable building materials - this is how save money through sustainability.
+- Save money: Lower energy consumption, government subsidies and durable building materials - these are the ways in which save money through sustainability.

-- Enjoy a beautiful home: Sustainable buildings are more minimalist, more symmetrically planned and thus much more aesthetically pleasing to look at.
-The inclination towards nature (whether building material, environmentally friendly technology or combination with garden) creates a comfortable atmosphere.
+- Enjoy a beautiful home: Sustainable buildings are more minimalist, more symmetrically planned and therefore much more aesthetically pleasing.
+The inclination towards nature (whether building material, environmentally friendly technology or combination with garden) creates a pleasant atmosphere.

-- Stay healthy: By using natural building materials, you provide the most natural environment possible.
+- Stay healthy: By using natural building materials, you create an environment that is as natural as possible.

-- Value received: Those who opt directly for energy-efficient or future-oriented technologies when rebuilding or constructing new buildings help to preserve the value of their investments in the long term.
+- Value received: Anyone who opts directly for energy-efficient or future-oriented technologies when renovating or building a new home helps to preserve the long-term value of their investment.

 10 tips for sustainable house building

-Whether it's a modular house, a Swedish house or an architect's house - anyone can build their dream home in the most environmentally and resource-friendly way possible.
+Whether it's a modular house, Swedish house or architect's house - anyone can build their dream home in the most environmentally friendly and resource-saving way possible.
 Here are the promised 10 tips that you should take with you into the planning and construction phase!

-To nip the "sustainability is too expensive" argument in the bud, there are a number of financial subsidies for energy-efficient, sustainable construction.
-Whether through the Kreditanstalt für Wiederaufbau (KfW) or the Federal Office of Economics and Export Control (Bafa), for example, you can get Low-interest loans, redemption subsidies and grants.
+To nip the "sustainability is too expensive" argument in the bud: there is a wide range of financial support for energy-efficient, sustainable construction.
+Whether through the Kreditanstalt für Wiederaufbau (KfW) or the Federal Office of Economics and Export Control (Bafa), for example, you can get low-interest loans, repayment grants and subsidies.

-Tip: Grant amounts change all the time - so you should always keep up to date on grants and their deadlines.
+Tip: The funding amounts are constantly changing - so you should always keep up to date with the funding and its deadlines.

 Tip 2: Rely on photovoltaic and solar energy

 The idea that all the electricity you use to charge your electrical appliances or even your car, from renewable energies is already great.
-But it's even better if your house produces this electricity itself using a solar or photovoltaic system and the power of the sun.
+But it's even better if your home generates this electricity itself using a solar or photovoltaic system and the power of the sun.
 The investment in such a system can pay for itself after just a few years in sunny regions.
-By the way: Even if the sun does not shine once, the stored energy of the previous days can be used.
-Anyone who wants to build sustainably should definitely take this tip to heart!
+Incidentally, even when the sun is not shining, the energy stored from previous days can be used.
+If you want to build sustainably, you should definitely take this tip to heart!

-The more area your own plot of land and the house standing on it take up, the more difficult it is to build a sustainable house.
-This is mainly due to the global population growth and the scarcity of building land - and the fact that a larger living area can be kept warm or cool per occupant must.
+The more space your own plot of land and the house on it take up, the more difficult it is to build a sustainable house.
+This is mainly due to the global population growth and the scarcity of building land - and the fact that a larger living area per resident can be kept warm or cool must.
 In addition, land sealing by residential buildings and access roads contribute to soil degradation and the species extinction at.

-If you want to build as ecologically as possible, for the sake of the common good, you should only take up as much space as you REALLY need.
+If you want to build as ecologically as possible, you should only use as much space as you REALLY need for the common good.

-Tip 4: Use sustainable heating system and insulation.
+4th tip: Use a sustainable heating system and insulation

 Heating accounts for the largest share of energy consumption during the use of a property.
 However, it is difficult with fossil fuels, sustainable heating!
-After all, this way of heating is based on limited raw materials.
-Instead, you should switch to green alternatives, like a Heat pumps with geothermal probe set.
-They extract their energy from the ground and use it for heating.
-If the electricity to run the pump also comes from renewable energy sources, you have an extremely environmentally friendly and long-term cost-saving option for keeping your four walls warm.
+After all, this type of heating is based on limited raw materials.
+Instead, you should switch to green alternatives, such as a Heat pumps with geothermal probe set.
+These extract their energy from the ground and use it for heating.
+If the electricity for operating the pump also comes from renewable energy sources, you have an extremely environmentally friendly and cost-saving option for keeping your four walls warm in the long term.

 Tip 5: Prefer sustainable building materials

 If you want to build sustainably, you should also rely on environmentally friendly raw materials!
-This means, for example, that they as renewable as possible, biodegradable, regional, durable and recyclable are.
+This means, for example, that they As renewable as possible, biodegradable, regional, durable and recyclable are.
 Wood, clay, straw or cellulose, for example, are among the most environmentally friendly raw materials.
-Often forgotten is the amount of artificial adhesives and glues that turn many building materials into hazardous waste during the next remodeling.
+People often forget the amount of artificial adhesives and glues that turn many building materials into hazardous waste during the next renovation.

 Tip 6: Conserve resources

-Not only the building material, but the entire work on the construction should be thought out environmentally.
-Therefore, before you decide on a construction company, you should first Familiarize with the company philosophy.
-Ideally, this is a company that works primarily with regional partners.
-This saves long transport routes for deliveries and the associated high energy consumption.
+Not only the building material, but the entire construction work should be thought through with the environment in mind.
+Before you decide on a construction company, you should therefore first Familiarize with the company philosophy.
+Ideally, it should be a company that works primarily with regional partners.
+This saves long transportation routes for deliveries and the associated high energy consumption.

 Tip: Also a so-called Finishing house can be an ecological and affordable alternative for builders!
-In this case, the shell is built by the construction company, while you can do all or part of the interior work yourself.
-This is especially recommended if you want to decide on large parts of the building material yourself.
+The shell is built by the construction company, while you can do all or part of the interior work yourself.
+This is particularly recommended if you want to decide on large parts of the building material yourself.

 Tip 7: Sustainable refurbishment

-Of course, the tips from this article are not only applicable to new construction.
-You can also sustainably renovate an entire building or parts of a building!
+Of course, the tips in this article are not only applicable to new builds.
+You can also renovate an entire building or parts of a building sustainably!
 Often, for example, the Exterior facades newly insulated or multiple glazed insulation windows installedto save energy.
-The renewal of the heating system is also a popular measure in the context of sustainable renovation.
+Replacing the heating system is also a popular measure as part of a sustainable refurbishment.

-Nothing is more unsightly and environmentally damaging than a lifeless, paved-over gravel garden!
-Turn the garden around your newly built or remodeled house into a Mecca of biodiversity and enjoy the birdsong from the hammock.
+Nothing is more unsightly and harmful to the environment than a lifeless, paved-over gravel garden!
+Turn the garden around your new or renovated house into a Mecca of biodiversity and enjoy the birdsong from the hammock.
 So you yourself can contribute to Stop species extinction.

 How does that work?
-Just use the following posts, to lay the foundation for an ecological garden design already in the planning phase:
+Simply use the following articlesto lay the foundations for an ecological garden design right from the planning phase:

 9. tip: rely on wells or rainwater cisterns

 The larger the garden, the more water is needed for irrigation.
 So far, so logical!
-But to save money and protect the environmentYou can also use groundwater or rainwater from the garden hose.
-This works with your own well (well digger & permit required) on the property or a rainwater cistern buried in the ground.
+But to save money and protect the environmentyou can also use groundwater or rainwater from the garden hose.
+This works with your own well (well builder & permit required) on the property or a rainwater cistern buried in the ground.

 Tip 10: Observe alignment during planning

-If you want to build sustainably, you should consider the incidence of daylight and solar radiation even before you start building.
-For example, make sure that both your Photovoltaic system as well as large window fronts oriented to the south are to generate as much electricity as possible or to reduce heat demand.
-Also your Refrigerator should not be placed where it is regularly hit by the sun.
-Otherwise, it will constantly fight against the heat from the outside - and that eats energy and money.
+If you want to build sustainably, you should consider the incidence of daylight and sunlight before you start building.
+For example, make sure that both your Photovoltaic system and large south-facing window fronts to generate as much electricity as possible or to reduce the heat requirement.
+Your Refrigerator should not be placed where it is regularly hit by the sun.
+Otherwise it will be constantly fighting against the heat from outside - and that eats up energy and money.

-As you can see, environmentally friendly, sustainable house building is all about energy efficiency, resource-saving building materials and environmentally conscious garden design.
-I hope that I have been able to give you some decisive tips here that you can use directly for yourself.
+As you can see, environmentally friendly, sustainable house building is all about energy efficiency, resource-conserving building materials and environmentally conscious garden design.
+I hope that I have been able to give you some useful tips that you can put to good use.

 Do you have any questions or suggestions?
-Or can you think of other tips for sustainable building?
-Then I'm looking forward to your comments!
+Or can you think of any other tips for sustainable building?
+Then I look forward to your comment!

-PS.: You can also get more tips in the article about sustainable living.
-Let you also with pleasure in the DIY Furniture Blog inspiration and take a look at my homemade upcycled oak planks dining table on.
+PS: You can also find more tips in the article about sustainable living.
+You are also welcome to DIY furniture blog inspiration and take a look at my homemade upcycled oak planks dining table on.
 Have fun!